ksmaxey/project_resume_maxey_kyle/README.md

 # Comments

+For my custom jQuery code, I wrote the code to create a rollover effect on my portrait element.
+Using the mouseover event, I changed the image source to a black and white version on the photo.
+Once the mouse leaves the image, I used the mouseout event to shift the image back to its original source.

 After this assignment, I feel much more comfortable using jQuery and media queries!
 Looking forward to working on Final Part 3! _Thank You!_